 Keep in mind, your travel insurance will only cover you if you purchased it before the natural disaster occurred.
 Read your policy’s PDS for the specifics of your natural disaster coverage.

 Due to the risk of theft and crime in the Philippines, such as pickpocketing, scams and bag-snatching, it may be wise to check that your insurance policy covers stolen, lost or damaged belongings – including cash, credit cards and travel documents.
-However, if you leave your belongings unattended in a public place then any theft claims will not be met.
+However, if you leave your belongings unattended in a public place, any theft claims may not be accepted.

 Your travel insurance plan may cover you for disruptions to your trip where you need to re-book or cancel your journey overseas.
 Trip cancellation and delay cover can also assist you in situations where delayed flights mean you need to purchase emergency accommodation or be reimbursed for activities you can no longer attend.